-It is understandable that high quality fish food will keep the fish healthier through the higher nutrition value.
-High quality fish food can also keep the aquarium water cleaner.
-A lot of low quality fish food contains a lot of useless fillers such as wheat flour, which can break apart easily or even partially turn into fine dust while fish are eating them.
+It is understandable that high-quality fish food will keep the fish healthier through the higher nutrition value.
+High-quality fish food can also keep the aquarium water cleaner.
+A lot of low-quality fish food contains a lot of useless fillers such as wheat flour, which can break apart easily or even partially turn into fine dust while fish are eating them.
 It can directly result in more leftover fish food after every feeding.
 Fish also can’t digest all the filler.
-Therefore, more fish poop is produced when the fish are fed with low quality fish foods.
-Using high quality fish food can reduce water pollution through reducing both leftover fish food and fish poop.
+Therefore, more fish poop is produced when the fish are fed with low-quality fish foods.
+Using high-quality fish food can reduce water pollution by reducing both leftover fish food and fish poop.

 7. Do not overfeed your fish

 Overfeeding contributes many problems in aquarium fish keeping.
 It includes water pollution in the form of ammonia and nitrite spike, as well as cloudy and smelly water.
 Overfeeding will directly pollute the water in a fish tank through the rotting leftover fish food.
-Even when all the extra fish food is eaten by the fish, they will produce more poop than if they have eaten less.
-Both the leftover fish food and extra fish poop will produce ammonia, nitrite, nitrate, as well as phosphate.
+Even when the fish ate all the extra fish food, they will produce more poop than if they have eaten less.
+Both the uneaten fish food and additional fish poop will produce ammonia, nitrite, nitrate, as well as phosphate.
 Feeding the fish lightly is the key to keep your aquarium water quality high by reducing the source of pollution.
 For more information on how much to feed your fish, please refer to

 How Often and How Much to Feed the Fish.